llvdl/RepData_PeerAssessment1/PA1_template.md

 I suspect that the impact of imputing missing data means that estimates move toward mean of the non-missing values.

 ## Are there differences in activity patterns between weekdays and weekends?
-To see if there are differences between activity patterns in weekdays and weekends, we add a factor to indicate that the measurement was taken in the weekend or on a weekday.
+To see if there are differences between activity patterns in weekdays and weekends, a factor is added to indicate that the measurement was taken in the weekend or on a weekday.
 Note that the non imputed, complete measurements are used and not the incomplete or imputed list.

 ```r